2025 Donald Trump Gaza Strip takeover proposal: Proposal

 On 4 February 2025, Trump stated in a joint press conference with Netanyahu that the United States will "take over" and "own" the Gaza Strip, levelling and reconstructing the territory which will provide "unlimited amounts of jobs and housing for the people of the area".
-The plan would involve clearing rubble, dismantling weaponry and removing unexploded ordnance, which the U.S. would be responsible for.
+The plan would involve clearing rubble, dismantling weaponry and removing unexploded ordnance, which the US would be responsible for.
 The BBC reported that the amount of debris was over 50 million tonnes and that clearing the debris could take up to 21 years.
 Regarding the question of Palestinians inhabiting the territory and being currently displaced from it due to war, Trump stated that Gaza would instead be inhabited by "the world's people", whereas the Palestinians would be relocated to an unspecified "beautiful area", and will not be permitted to return to Gaza.
 Trump said that Gazans would be relocated to six "safe communities" a "little bit away" from Gaza.

 On 5 February, members of Trump's administration walked back on the permanent resettlement rhetoric, contradicting Trump's comments the day before.
 Marco Rubio and Karoline Leavitt said the idea was to relocate Gazans for a temporary period of clearing rubble and rebuilding.
 Israeli prime minister Netanyahu said that he would support Trump's plan to have the Gazans return.
 On 9 February, Trump said that the US would buy Gaza and that it might be given to other Middle Eastern states to rebuild.
 On 10 February, Trump said the Gazans would not be allowed to return.
 On 11 February, he said that the US was not buying anything and would just "have" and "keep" Gaza.
 UN officials said that Trump's plan would essentially involve the ethnic cleansing of Gaza.
 The Hill reported that Trump was sending "mixed messages" about the fate of the Gazans and that he was not being clear about the long-term plan of displacement.
 Mike Waltz, national security adviser to Trump, suggested that Trump's proposal was an initial invitation to other regional players to bring solutions to the table.
 Marco Rubio similarly said that it was time for other regional powers to "step forward" and that "If the Arab countries have a better plan, then that’s great."
 Trump has requested that Arab governments like Egypt and Jordan take in the displaced Palestinian populations.
 Abdullah II of Jordan, meeting with Mahmoud Abbas prior, entered into talks with Trump about the plan but did not directly agree with or contradict the president, suggesting instead that Egypt would propose an alternative plan.
 It is reported that Trump's plan is based on a paper drawn up by economics professor Joseph Pelzman.